Benji19967/uzh_vamr_vo_pipeline/README.md

 2. Use 4 degrees instead of 5 degrees as the min angle to triangulate.

+## Bundle Adjustment

+It's not easy to test.
+Maybe the best idea would be the following:

+- Download an example BAL file from the website
+- Run a solver on it (example Ceres) to have a reference solution
+- Load the data / file into LandmarksTracks
+- Run my own BundleAdjuster on it and compare with the reference solution
+  - Cannot just compare points -- since it's high dimensional there are plenty of local minima
+  - Are the reprojection errors / "cost" similar?

 ## Demo (takes a few seconds to load)

 - There is __scale drift__ because this is a monocular setup.